ranja-sarkar/Time_series/README.md

 3. **Cyclicity** → Repeated or recurring behavior over more than a year

 4. **Residual** → Erratic or irregular behavior (noise).
-The randomness of residual makes it a ‘white noise’ (contains all frequencies).
+The [randomness](https://gregorygundersen.com/blog/2019/02/01/clt/) of residual/noise makes it a ‘white noise’ (contains all frequencies).
 The white noise does not influence the mean value of time-series.

 ![patt](https://github.com/user-attachments/assets/e6fb229b-beff-412c-acbb-bc3c82434e0f)